BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Introduction

 \section{Introduction}

-Deep learning models achieve cutting-edge results in various domains \citep{LeCun2015}, yet their computational and memory demands limit deployment feasibility, motivating the need for model compression methods.
-Among these, factorization is a strong candidate.
+Deep learning models achieve state-of-the-art results across many domains \citep{LeCun2015}, yet their computational and memory demands limit practical deployment, motivating the need for model compression methods.
+Among these, low-rank factorization is a strong candidate.
 Traditional techniques use singular value decomposition (SVD)-based methods to minimize the discrepancy between original and compressed parameters \citep{Jaderberg2014SpeedingUC, hua-etal-2023-dynamic}.
-Nonetheless, such techniques often require fine-tuning and/or costly search procedures.
-For large networks, this is impractical on standard hardware.
+Nonetheless, such techniques often rely on fine-tuning and/or costly search procedures.

-Recently, the rise in popularity of large language models (LLMs) has led to the exploration of activation-aware factorization techniques, which seek to lessen the (expected) output distortion at each layer \citep{wang2025svdllm, wang2025svdllmv2optimizingsingular, NEURIPS2021_f56de5ef}, often reducing the need for fine-tuning.
-These techniques predominantly focus on fully connected layers, which are central to attention-based LLMs \citep{NIPS2017_3f5ee243}.
+Recently, the rise of large language models (LLMs) has motivated activation-aware factorization techniques, which seek to reduce the expected output distortion at each layer \citep{wang2025svdllm, wang2025svdllmv2optimizingsingular, NEURIPS2021_f56de5ef}, often reducing the need for fine-tuning.
+These techniques predominantly focus on fully connected layers and LLMs, which are central to transformers \citep{NIPS2017_3f5ee243}, leaving other layer types and architectures less explored.

-Here, we propose a unified framework that builds on \citet{wang2025svdllm} and is compatible with a broad class of layers.
-Moreover, we introduce a scalable rank allocator that determines how much to compress each layer based on a Lagrangian relaxation.
-Together, these form BALF, a complete and general fine-tuning-free compression pipeline.